1 Rebooting Your Future

 So University is a fantastic opportunity for you to open lots of new doors in your life and see where they take you.

-1.4 Maximising your future
+1.4 Maximising Your Future

 As well as opening your future, studying at University is about investing in your future.
 You’re spending lots of your time and money at University.
 Hopefully, you’ve picked a subject that stimulates and challenges you intellectually while allowing you to find and develop your unique talents.
 But there’s another reason that you probably chose to study at University and that was to improve your job prospects.
 This guidebook will: